-- 1. Charges Very good the costs borne by members are good value given the size of the Scheme.
-Relative to other similar sized schemes, the fees are very competitive.
+- 1. Charges Good the costs borne by members offer good value, given the size of the Scheme.
+Relative to other similar sized schemes, the fees are broadly competitive.
 The Trustee actively monitors fees on a regular basis. - 2.
-Administration Fair Overall, Aviva marginally missed its SLA target over the year because of the Covid-19 pandemic.
-There were errors in the implementation of the July 2019 investment strategy changes, which the Trustee has been working with Aviva to resolve.
-Aviva has updated its processes to prevent errors like this happening again and will compensate all members who were adversely affected by the errors.
-The Trustee has commissioned an independent audit of Aviva's Scheme setup over the next Scheme year to provide additional assurance to the Trustee that the member rectification exercise has been completed to an acceptable standard. - 3.
-Governance Very good the Trustee is very committed to the Scheme and how it is run. - 4.
+Administration Fair Overall, Aviva achieved its SLA target over the year.
+The Trustee, working with its investment advisers and Aviva, successfully resolved the vast majority of errors that occurred when implementing the July 2019 investment strategy changes.
+Aviva has since updated its processes to prevent issues of this type happening again and has compensated all members who were detrimentally impacted as a result.
+The Trustee undertook an audit of Aviva's updated processes with an external party during the Scheme year and concluded that it is comfortable with the improvements that Aviva has made and that members who were detrimentally impacted due to the errors were compensated accurately.

+The Trustee continues to work with its investment advisers and Aviva to resolve the final outstanding issue.

+- 3. Governance Very good the Trustee is very committed to the Scheme and how it is run. - 4.
 Communications Very good communications are clear, tailored and informative.
-Improvements were made to the Scheme website and member Annual Benefit Statements shortly after the Scheme year end. - 5.
-Default investment arrangement Very good the "Universal" default investment strategy, implemented in July 2019, was reviewed during the Scheme Year.
-Overall, the Trustee is confident that this strategy is appropriate for most members.
-The Trustee agreed one fund change to the underlying equity allocation within the My Global Shares and My Balanced Growth Funds.
-The implementation of this change will be considered over the upcoming Scheme Year.
-The additional default, the My Cash Fund, performed in line with expectation and was appropriate as a temporary fund for member contributions during the suspension of the My Property Fund. - 6.
+Improvements were made to the Scheme website and member Annual Benefit Statements during the Scheme year. - 5.
+Default investment arrangement Very good the Scheme's 'Universal' default investment strategy (implemented in July 2019), was reviewed during the prior Scheme year and remains appropriate for the majority of members by targeting all three retirement outcomes, although this is currently under review.
+One fund change was agreed to the underlying equity allocation within the 'My Global Shares' and 'My Balanced Growth' funds during the previous review, the implementation of which is being considered by the Trustee. - 6.
 Self-select investment range Very good the Scheme offers three alternative lifetime strategies which target the three main retirement choices.
 The self-select fund range is concise, offers good value and covers all major asset classes.
-The Trustee reviewed the alternative lifetime strategies and the self-select range during the year and agreed to replace the underlying fund used in the My Ethical Global Equity Fund and to make the fund change agreed for the Default Lifetime to the alternative lifetime strategies.
-The implementation of these changes will be considered over the upcoming Scheme year. - 7.
+All of the alternative lifetime strategies and the self-select range were reviewed over the previous Scheme year and the Trustee agreed to make a change to replace the underlying fund used in the My Ethical Global Equity Fund as well as the same fund change agreed for the Default Lifetime would also be made to the alternative lifetime strategies.
+The implementation of these changes is being considered by the Trustee. - 7.
 At retirement services Good members have access to the full range of investment options, paid-for advice in respect of annuity options and support when making decisions.
-The Trustee has agreed to review the post-retirement investment offering should it see sufficient member demand. - 8.
-Scheme design Very good the Company's and Trustee's commitment to the Scheme is strong and demonstrated in the design and contributions.
+The Trustee has agreed to review the Scheme's current post-retirement investment offering, should there be sufficient member demand. - 8.
+Scheme design Very good the Company's and Trustee's commitment to the Scheme is strong and demonstrated by the design and contributions.